vyperlang/vyper/docs/vyper-by-example.rst

 the public address of any method caller with ``msg.sender``.
 Similarly, the amount of ether a user sends can be accessed by calling ``msg.value``.

-.. note:: ``msg.sender`` and ``msg.value`` can only be accessed from external functions.
-If you require these values within an internal function they must be passed as parameters.

 Here, we first check whether the current time is within the bidding period by comparing with the auction's start and end times using the ``assert`` function which takes any boolean statement.
 We also check to see if the new bid is greater